When Nobody Knows What Is Wrong: The Long Road to a CIDP Diagnosis

 This essay is about that period.

-Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) is a rare autoimmune neurological condition in which the immune system attacks the protective covering of the peripheral nerves, gradually affecting strength, balance, and sensation.
+Chronic Inflammatory Demyelinating Polyneuropathy is a rare autoimmune neurological condition in which the immune system attacks the protective covering of the peripheral nerves, gradually affecting strength, balance, and sensation.

 Delays in diagnosis are common in CIDP, especially in its early stages, because the symptoms can resemble many more familiar conditions.
 That does not make the uncertainty easier to live through.
 But it helps to know that this stage is part of the experience for many people before the illness is finally identified.